monitio/rusl/README.md

 <hr/>

 ## Officially Supported Languages:

-> [!WARNING]
-> C and C++ will not be added to the support list at all.
+- C and C++ will not be added to the support list at all.
 It will be to hard to add and annoying to maintain.

 | Language      | Version      | Download      |
 | :------------ | :----------- | :------------ |